What is the mission of the New England Wildlife Center?

 When are the application deadlines?

-The deadline for application to the summer season is February 15th.
-You should expect to hear from the Center, in writing, within two months after the deadline.
+For the summer session, there is no application deadline.
+Applicants are accepted or denied on a rolling basis.
+Because we receive the highest volume of applications for the summer session, we encourage interested candidates to submit an application as early as possible to allow for appropriate evaluation and scheduling.
+You should expect to hear from the Center, in writing, within two months after submitting an application.
 Fall, winter and spring seasons do not have a deadline.
 Applicants are accepted or denied on a rolling basis.

 May I apply for more than one season at a time?